squancy/pearscom/README.md

   - Group system (closed, public)
   - Invite friends to the site who are not users yet
   - Notification and messaging system (not real-time yet, would be a nice todo)
+  - Use geolocation extensively in suggestions and recommendations (not explicitly seen in other social platforms)
-  - many more ...
+  - many more...

-Pearscom does not require the user to give a valid real name so the user can be completely anonymous under a fantasy username.<br>
+Unlike Facebook and other social media sites Pearscom does not require the user to give valid and real-life information about themselves.
+The emphasis is on communication and connecting people and not on the validity of users.<br><br>
-When deleting a user profile, photo, article etc. it actually gets deleted from the database and Pearscom will not keep any redundant information about its users.<br>
+Also, when deleting a user profile, photo, article etc. it actually gets deleted from the database and server and Pearscom will not keep any redundant information about its users.<br><br>
-Also note that by not having lots of information about users does not necessarily mean that it will result in a bad user experience, only in a different one.<br>
-The only additional information that is used in suggestions and queries (apart from that the user gave at sign up) is geolocation.<br>
-At sign up the user needs to give more information that is generally required for such a service like timezone and country but these are mostly needed due to the lack of configurability on the server that I hire. (shared-hosted)
+One type of information that a potential user has to give is their geolocation.
+It is allowed in most browsers and is used by Pearscom to serve suggestions that are somehow connected to nearby users.<br><br>
+Due to the lack of configurability I have on the server that I hire users also need to give their timezone at sign up that otherwise would be obvious.
-Pearscom can also be downloaded as a PWA (Progessive Web App) for both mobile and desktop.
+Pearscom does not have an application in any stores but it can be downloaded as a PWA (Progessive Web App) for both mobile and desktop.

-# Nice TODOs:
+## Nice TODOs:
-The site is written is pure PHP & MySQL, HTML5, CSS3 and JS with some jQuery.
+The site is written is pure PHP & MySQL and JavaScript
-  - Integrate the service with a framework/library like React or Angular (may also consider using Django or Node.js on server-side)
+  - Integrate the service with a framework/library like React or Angular (may also consider using Django, Laravel or Node.js on server-side)
-  - Restructure code for better readibility and reusability
   - Implement messaging, notifications etc. in real-time (perhaps with Node.js and Socket.io)
   - Better integration with MySQL, more efficient queries etc.
   - More clever UI
   - Anything else you think would be great

-# Play with the code
+## Play with the code
 `git clone https://github.com/squancy/pearscom`
 In order to test Pearscom on your machine you will need a local server like XAMPP or LAMPP.
-To access MySQL you can run the `.php` files inside `make_sql` that will automatically create the desired tables and databases.
+The database scheme is located in `make_sql` as `schema.sql` which is a description of the database structure.<br>
 In `php_includes` edit `conn.php` to be appropriate for your own local server.
+This file is used for connecting to the database.<br>
 Use PHP version 7.1 for the best experience.<br>
 See the live product at <a href="https://www.pearscom.com/">pearscom.com</a>.<br>
-<b>Note:</b> due to the lots of images Pearscom costs about 1.3GB.

-# About the live product
+## About the live product
 You can check <a href="https://www.pearscom.com/">Pearscom</a>, play with its features and try out the site.<br>
   - It is on a shared-host web server (I will consider moving it to a VPS because that would be fun)
   - The server is running Linux x84_64
   - Uses Let's Encrypt for https
   - The server is located in Hungary

-# Contribute
+## Contribute
 If you have any questions or suggestions drop me with an email at <a href="mailto:mark@pearscom.com">mark@pearscom.com</a>.